robertschaedler3/Fe2O3/learn/3-type-system/README.md

 # Type System

 One of Rust's most powerful features is its rich type system.
-It doesnt just enforce type safety, but allows you to build complex data models with deep integration with your probmel domain.
+It doesnt just enforce type safety, but allows you to build complex data models with deep integration with your problem domain.

 Rust uses an algebraic data type system, which is a way of defining types by combining other types.
 Most languages have *product* types (a container for a number of attributes):